chrisy781/Computer_Vision_Group_27/readme.md

 6. Discussion

 ## 1. Abstract
 In this project the goal is to research and apply computer vision methods to detect golf balls in a photo of a driving range.
 This is one of the classic problems in computer vision, namely object detection.
 The challenge here is that golf balls up front will be larger and more easy to detect for a computer vision algorithm whereas the golf balls more far away and thus smaller are much harder to detect for these algorithms, due to the scarcity of pixel information.
 The algorithm used to perform the object detection is YoloV4 [1].
 This is a state-of-the art object detection algorithm proposed by Bochkovskiy et al. Multiple models were trained using this algorithm.
-The models differ in datasets and data augmentation used. **ADD RESULTS SUMMARY AND PICTURE RESULTS**
+The models differ in datasets and data augmentation used.
+The mAP scores on each of the datasets is promising, but the results on the driving ranges are yield a lower performance.
+The lower performance is mainly due to the datasets not generalizing towards the application (detecting on the driving range).

 ## 2. Introduction